nandanadileep/password-generator/README.md

-# Fun Math Behind
+# Math Behind

 This project isn't just a random string generator; it uses **Information Theory** to estimate password strength.
 This document explains the mathematics used to calculate entropy and why we use specific numbers in the code.

 ## 1. What is Entropy?
 Entropy is a measure of randomness or "unpredictability."
 In the context of passwords, it is measured in **bits**.

 * **1 bit** = A choice between 2 equal options (e.g., a coin flip: Heads or Tails).
 * **10 bits** = A choice between $2^{10}$ (1,024) options.